Double Categories of Relations: Double Category Structure of Relations

+along the diagonals.
+Note that by the construction of restrictions, this is the composite $\Delta_!\otimes (m\times n)\otimes \Delta^*$ which is the formula given in the proof of Theorem 1.6 (ii) of \cite{CW}.
+The terminal object is the restriction of the identity on $1$ along the unique morphisms from $A$ and $B$ to $1$. \endproof

+Double categories such as $\Span$ and $\prof$ are cartesian equipments.
+The main example however is relations on a regular category.

-\begin{lemma} $\Rel(\C;\F)$ is cartesian and thus has local products. \end{lemma} \begin{proof} The underlying category is $\C$, which has a terminal object and products by assumption.
+\lemma $\Rel(\E)$ is cartesian and thus has local products which are computed as intersections of relations. \endlemma \proof The underlying category is $\E$, which has a terminal object and products by assumption.
 The product of relations $R\colon A\hto B$ and $S\colon C\hto D$ is the product

-which is again a relation since $\mathcal M$ is closed under products.
+which is again a relation.
 This defines the required right adjoint to the diagonal double functor.
-The required adjoint for the double functor $\Rel(\C;\mathcal F)\to \mathbf 1$ uses the fact that $\C$ has a terminal object.
-The terminal relation is the evident morphism $1\to 1\times 1$, which is an iso, hence in $\mathcal M$. \end{proof}
+The adjoint for the double functor $\Rel(\E)\to \mathbf 1$ uses the fact that $\E$ has a terminal object.
+The terminal relation is the evident morphism $1\to 1\times 1$.
+Since restrictions are computed as pullbacks, the formula in the proof of Lemma \ref{lemma:CartesianImpliesLocalProducts} implies that local products of relations are intersections. \endproof